-Warning: After we send the contracts to the Buyers solicitors there may be a delay.
-This does not necessarily mean that there is something wrong with the contracts or that they will take issue with any of the contents.
+Warning: After we send the contracts to the Buyers solicitors there may be a delay to allow you and us as your Solicitor check it.
+This does not necessarily mean that there is something wron.
 We wish to reassure you that this is perfectly normal and not a cause for alarm.
-We are aware of the time sensitivity of your sale and will endeavor to limit such delays.
+We are aware of the time sensitivity of your sale and will TRY to limit such delays.